History of Tel Aviv

 Tel Aviv would grow to become the cultural center of Israel with several prominent members of Odesa's Jewish cultural elite establishing themselves in the city, including Haim Nahman Bialik and the first mayor, Meir Dizengoff.
 In 1914, "Eden" opened as the first Israeli Cinema and Opera house.
 In 1925 with the establishment of the Histadrut art studio by Yitzhak Frenkel who brought the influence of French modern art, Tel Aviv soon eclipsed Jerusalem as Israel's art capital.
-Several theatres established themselves in Tel Aviv during the interwar period, including the Ohel theatre, HaBima theatre and the Matate theatre.
-In 1932, the Tel Aviv museum of art was first opened in Meri Dizengoff's home.
-In 1957, the Charles Bronfmann cultural center was opened housing the Israel Philarmonic and concerts.
-In recent decades, Tel Aviv has become a LGBT magnet, hosting some of the largest Pride parades in Asia.
+Several theatres established themselves in Tel Aviv during the interwar period, including the Ohel Theatre, Habima Theatre and the Matate Theatre.
+In 1932, the Tel Aviv Museum of Art was first opened in Meri Dizengoff's home.
+In 1957, the Charles Bronfmann Auditorium was opened housing the Israel Philharmonic Orchestra and concerts.

 Jewish community in Yaffo

 Yaffo's Jewish community

-In 1825, during the period when the Ottoman Empire ruled over the Land of Israel, Rabbi Raphael Yehuda Menachem Levi, known as Yehuda Margosa, was appointed by the rabbis of Jerusalem to establish a Jewish settlement in Yaffo in order to receive Jewish immigrants, as he maintained good relations with the Ottoman authorities.
+In 1825, during the period when the Ottoman Empire ruled over the Land of Israel, Rabbi Raphael Yehuda Menachem Levi, known as Yehuda Margosa, was appointed by the rabbis of Jerusalem to establish a Jewish settlement in Yaffo to receive Jewish immigrants, as he maintained good relations with the Ottoman authorities.
 At that time, there was no Jewish community in Yaffo, and Jews arriving through the port of Yaffo often suffered due to the lack of Jewish assistance.
-The rabbi’s life in isolation, in a city without any other Jews, was far from comfortable or pleasant, even though he occasionally traveled to Jerusalem to stay there for a while.
+The rabbi's life in isolation, in a city without any other Jews, was far from comfortable or pleasant, even though he occasionally traveled to Jerusalem to stay there for a while.
 In 1829, the rabbi influenced 12 survivors of a ship carrying Jewish immigrants from Morocco that sank near Acre to become the first Jews to join him and settle in Yaffo.
 Over time, more Jews gathered in Yaffo, and the community came to include both Ashkenazim and Sephardim.

-In 1834, the Jewish cemetery in Yaffo was purchased in order to spare the city’s Jewish residents the need to transport their dead to Jerusalem.
+In 1834, the Jewish cemetery in Yaffo was purchased to spare the city's Jewish residents the need to transport their dead to Jerusalem.
 The establishment of this cemetery can, in fact, be regarded as the beginning of the Chevra Kadisha (Jewish burial society) of Tel Aviv-Yaffo.

-In 1863, Rabbi Yehuda Margosa initiated the “City Committee for the Jews of Yaffo,” which was the first public committee in the country not based on sectarian or communal divisions, with both Sephardim and Ashkenazim participating together.
-This committee was responsible for the religious and social affairs of Yaffo’s Jewish community.
+In 1863, Rabbi Yehuda Margosa initiated the "City Committee for the Jews of Yaffo," which was the first public committee in the country not based on sectarian or communal divisions, with both Sephardim and Ashkenazim participating together.
+This committee was responsible for the religious and social affairs of Yaffo's Jewish community.
 From the early 1920s, the committee gradually transferred its authority to the Tel Aviv municipality and the Tel Aviv religious council, until it ceased to exist in May 1939.